DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

   *this avoids a 500ms wait between each test - imposed by the editor for 'debouncing' purposes*

 ## Test Strategy
-The XSLT/XPath extension has evolved organically without any automated tests except those used at the time of project inception.
+The XSLT/XPath extension has evolved organically without, until now, any automated tests except those used at the time of project inception.

 The manual test strategy involves manually opening `*.xsl` files in the `sample` directory, along with other